Fighting Criminal Charges in Massachusetts

 However, you must first find the right criminal defense lawyer for your case.
 There are many factors you must consider in order to find the best candidate.

-The following are several tips to help you find a criminal defense attorney:
+The following are several tips to help you find the best criminal attorney for you:

 - You need to check reputable sources—such as the State Bar registry and Super Lawyers—and ask your friends and family for referrals.